 The District currently has limited elective programs at the elementary and middle schools.
 For the most part, elementary schools to some degree, have a music and an art program, mostly after school and run within the general Classroom.
 There is a desire to increase art, music and science programs and have spaces to support them.
 There are a variety of CTE programs and electives at the high school.
 But because of limited electives at the middle schools there are no strong pathways.
-Middle schools need facilities for STEM / STEAM more robust spaces designed to support creating, exploration and construction of project-based instruction to enrich this
+Middle schools need facilities for STEM / STEAM more robust spaces designed to support creating, exploration and construction of project-based instruction to enrich this program.
+Spaces need to support program needs but have the flexibility to adapt to changing industry needs.

-"There needs to be a holistic approach to schools expand your horizons and options for school programs: un-tethered thinking!"
+"There needs to be a holistic approach to schools - expand your horizons and options for school programs: un-tethered thinking!"